Protecting Hurst Castle

-Once this process is complete, heavy equipment will be able to access the site safely to clear the damaged part of the outer wall, and the team can assess how best to protect the breach from the elements whilst a permanent solution is developed.
+Once this process is complete, heavy equipment will be able to access the site safely to clear the damaged part of the outer wall, and the team can assess how best to temporarily protect the breach from the elements whilst a permanent solution is developed.

 On 24 June, the completion of the first phase of the project was announced, with new sea defences now in place to help absorb and dissipate the energy of waves and facilitate better access to the damaged east wing.

 Following the delivery of 5,000 tonnes of Cornish granite boulders and 6,000 tons of shingle in April, work began in May to construct the 90 metre revetment which extends into the Solent and helps protect the east wing from the forces of the sea.